 - Management of Reed-owned Computers

 Apple generally provides security updates for the most current OS, plus the previous two.
-This includes Ventura (13), Monterey (12), as well as Big Sur (11).
+This includes Ventura (13), and Monterey (12).
 CUS regularly reaches out to individuals with Reed computers running unsupported operating systems, to provide assistance in upgrading to a supported version.

-Microsoft provides security updates for Windows 10, listing support lifecycles on a public webpage.
+Microsoft provides security updates for Windows 10 and 11, listing support lifecycles on a public webpage.
 We encourage all students to use supported versions of Windows.
-For faculty and staff running Windows, CUS deploys and supports Windows 10 Education.
-Windows 11 is not yet recommended.
+For faculty and staff running Windows, CUS deploys and supports Windows 10 and 11.

 For more information on Windows please refer to the Microsoft support pages here or ask at the help desk!